 Double blow for Queensland producers

-The Queensland Farmers’ Federation (QFF) is calling on Queenslanders to rally behind the state’s food, fibre and foliage producers and shop locally to support the sector after major agricultural events were cancelled due to the South East Queensland COVID-19 lockdown.
+The Queensland Farmers’ Federation (QFF) is calling on Queenslanders to rally behind the state’s food, fibre and foliage producers.
+It’s urging people to shop locally to support the sector after major agricultural events were cancelled due to lockdown.

-QFF CEO Dr Georgina Davis says it’s extremely disappointing that Queensland producers are once again unable to showcase their efforts and quality produce after ensuring the state’s food security throughout the pandemic and despite significant continuing challenges.
+QFF CEO Dr Georgina Davis says it’s extremely disappointing that Queensland producers are once again unable to showcase their efforts.
+Especially after ensuring the state’s food security throughout the pandemic and despite significant continuing challenges.

-Dr Davis has thanked the local Samford and Dayboro REKO ring groups for ensuring the produce grown and farmed for the 2021 Moreton Bay Food + Wine Festival has not gone to waste by providing an avenue for sales to the local community, while consumers can still support vendors that were part of the festival through a designated webpage.
+Dr Davis has thanked the Samford and Dayboro REKO ring groups for ensuring food for the Moreton Bay festival didn’t go to waste.
+The groups provided an avenue for sales to the local community.
+Consumers can also support festival vendors through a designated webpage.

 “Buying local produce and paying a fair price for it is the best way Queensland consumers can support the agricultural sector,” Dr Davis says.
 “By supporting farmers, consumers can play an active role in helping to ensure a bright future for Queensland agriculture.”